zelisinho/anypoint-examples/oauth2-client-credentials-using-the-HTTP-connector/README.md

 ### Set Up and Run the Example ###

-To follow along with the steps in this example, you must have a [box.com](https://app.box.com/files) account, which you can create for free if you don't already have one.
+To follow along with the steps in this example, you must have a [box.com](https://app.box.com/files) account, which you can create for free if you don't already have one for 14 days.

 #### Registering an App in the Box Developer Portal ####